Powell’s big 4th quarter leads Raptors past Hawks, 122-117

+ATLANTA (AP) — Norman Powell says nothing has changed, even though he’s in the best streak of his highest-scoring season.

+It may feel normal to the Toronto Raptors’ sixth man.
+The results definitely look different.

-ATLANTA (AP) — Norman Powell scored 27 points, including 17 in the final period, and the Toronto Raptors withstood Atlanta’s late charge to beat the Hawks 122-117 on Monday.
+Powell scored 27 points, including 17 in the final period, and the Raptors withstood Atlanta’s late charge to beat the Hawks 122-117 on Monday.

+“I’m just taking the same shots I’ve been taking,” Powell said after Toronto’s fourth straight win.
+“I have confidence in my game, confidence in my shot.”

+The high-scoring streak came after Powell missed 11 games with a left shoulder injury.

-Toronto led by 21 points, 112-91, before surviving a late comeback by the Hawks, who pulled within two points at 117-115.
-Fred VanVleet, who had 20 points, sank three free throws with 14.2 seconds remaining after he was fouled by John Collins, pushing the lead to five points.
+Toronto led 112-91 before surviving a late comeback by the Hawks, who pulled within two points at 117-115.
+Fred VanVleet, who had 20 points, sank three free throws with 14.2 seconds remaining after he was fouled by John Collins, pushing the lead to five.

 Powell had only 10 points through three quarters before finding his 3-point range in the final period to lead Toronto’s productive second unit.

+“It was just him being him,” Young said of Powell.
+“He’s a great scorer. … It’s tough when he gets going.”

+Hawks coach Lloyd Pierce said the best strategy against Powell was “don’t let him touch it.”

 The backups were on the floor when Toronto made its comeback in the third quarter and remained in the game for most of the final period.

-Trae Young had 42 points and 15 assists for Atlanta.
+“The second unit came in and did a great job,” Raptors coach Nick Nurse said.
+“They took a big deficit to a really big lead.
+We needed it all at the end.”

 Young’s four-point play cut Toronto’s lead to 114-107 with 1:39 remaining.
-Collins’ layup cut the deficit to two points.
+Collins’ layup reduced the deficit to two points.

 Powell made three straight 3s to lead the Raptors’ decisive surge early in the final period.
 After Serge Ibaka added a 3, Powell continued his hot streak with another long-range shot, this one a 27-footer.